The Choice to Flip

 It will become easier and easier to imagine what it would be like to show up fully engaged, at your Best Self every day.

-You will develop the skills to cultivate the culture of your organization to support everyone being their Best Selves.
+You will develop the skills to cultivate the culture and systems of your organization to support everyone being their Best Selves.